akiraohgaki/devbox/README.md

 ## Pre-installed developer tools

-Ubuntu based container is running and ready to develop with below.
+Debian based container is running and ready to develop with below.

 - Visual Studio Code Server
 - Vim